 “AHHHHH GET ‘EM OFF ME!!!!”

 Apparently there’s some New York turf wars happening in Dallas inside of Amsterdam.
-I kept trying to tell Ryder that this was me but he kept saying it wasn’t.
+I feel like this is me!

 I believe the tiled space invader is by the famous graffiti artist, Invader.